Collective contributions to polarization in political voting: Discussion

-While our results echo the many observations of a deepening partisan divide \cite{baldassarriPartisansConstraint2008, yangWhyAre2020, fischerThingsAre2024}, we show that it is far from the complete story.
-A key parameter of the model, the dimensionality of the voter preference field $K$, is best identified as $K=3$ or $K=4$.
-In a completely polarized system, $K=1$.
-Even in the latest session, the \session{117}, the contextual entropy indicates roughly 16-32 contexts are needed to faithfully capture voting behavior.
-That voting occurs in a multi-dimensional space, not a unidimensional partisan one, means that voting is not a zero-sum game: 1) polarization could result from many different ``ideological'' voter arrangements, i.e.~is consistent with voter heterogeneity, and 2) it can coexist with bipartisanship: these are collective aspects of voting because they are not just individual expressions of voting but the context in which votes are expressed.
 The individual and collective aspects naturally segregate in the information entropy, allowing us to calculate their respective contributions to polarization.
 While both decrease over time in Figure~\ref{fig:complexity}, the larger drop occurs in the context entropy.
-This suggests an important and, perhaps in popular discourse, underappreciated aspect of voting, which is the impact of what politicians choose to vote on, and the procedures used to determine them, matter such as the ``rule of four'' in the Supreme Court or the reliance on procedural votes for agenda setting in U.S.~Congress \cite{theriaultPartyPolarization2008}.
-Our theoretical approach expands the realm of mechanisms that lead to voter polarization and suggests that focus on interventions on individual voters misses the impact of interventions at the collective level \cite{mobiliaDoesSingle2003, campbellLargeElectorates1999, iacopiniGroupInteractions2022, xieSocialConsensus2011}.
+This suggests an important and, perhaps in popular discourse, underappreciated aspect of voting, which is the impact of what politicians choose to vote on and the procedures used to determine them matter such as the ``rule of four'' for deciding when to hear an appeal in the U.S.~Supreme Court or the reliance on procedural votes for agenda setting in Congress \cite{theriaultPartyPolarization2008}.